-Frankenstein - Watch Order: Release Order
+Frankenstein Movies: Release Order

 The Frankenstein film series spans nearly a century of cinematic adaptations, from Universal's genre-defining 1931 classic to modern reimaginings.
 This watch order includes the connected Universal monster films of the 1930s-40s, Hammer's gothic horror series of the 1950s-70s, and standalone modern adaptations.
 Early silent films featuring the monster are not included.